pschachte/wybe/WYBE.md

 module declarations.
 Each of these will be described in due course.

+Each module item should begin on a new line, or they should be separated by semicolon (`;`) characters.
+See the section on [code layout](#code layout) for more details on how newlines are treated.

-These items are all private by default, meaning that even if the enclosing module is imported, they will not be visible.
+These items are all private by default, meaning that even if the enclosing module is imported, they will not be visible in any importing modules.
 However, each of these sorts of items can be made public by preceding them with the keyword `pub`, meaning that by importing the module that defines them, you gain access to them.